prisma/prisma/README.md

 <img src="https://i.imgur.com/XkRkwdE.png" width="355px">

-If you want to use Photon with an existing database, you can [introspect](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) your database schema using the [Prisma 2 CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma-2-cli.md).
-This generates a [data model](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md#data-model-definition) which is the foundation for the generated Photon API.
+If you want to use Prisma Client JS with an existing database, you can [introspect](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) your database schema using the [Prisma 2 CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma-2-cli.md).
+This generates a [data model](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md#data-model-definition) which is the foundation for the generated Prisma Client JS API.

 #### Option B: Start from scratch (_greenfield_)

 When starting from scratch, you can simply write your own [data model definition](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md#data-model-definition) inside your [schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md).
 You can then use [Lift](https://github.com/prisma/lift) to migrate your database (Lift maps your data model definition to the schema of the underlying database).

-### 3. Generate Photon.js
+### 3. Generate Prisma Client JS

 <img src="https://i.imgur.com/rdtKEYL.png" width="453px">

-Generate your Photon database client using the [Prisma 2 CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma-2-cli.md):
+Generate your version of Prisma Client JS using the [Prisma 2 CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma-2-cli.md):

 ```sh
 prisma2 generate
 ```

-Photon is generated based on the [data model definition](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md#data-model-definition) and provides a type-safe API with the following features:
+Prisma Client JS is generated based on the [data model definition](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md#data-model-definition) and provides a type-safe API with the following features:

 - CRUD
 - Filter, sorting and (cursor) pagination